Well, this is awkward: Dealing with a sudden blocklisting

 Barracuda has given a great explanation of what happened on their twitter, and we feel for them.
 It’s a pain to have something routine get this much negative attention.
 Things got a little off the rails, but it’s started to cool off.

 But by that same token, we can understand how frustrating it is to have your sending suddenly impacted.
-Our managed services and support teams noticed the listings immediately and started reaching out to Barracuda on behalf of our senders.
+Our Deliverability services and support teams noticed the listings immediately and started reaching out to Barracuda on behalf of our senders.
 Once Monday rolled around everyone had caught wind that something wasn’t quite right.

 The best thing you can do is to request a delisting for your blocked IPs.
 We’ve already started seeing some IPs under Mailgun start to be delisted, so it’s worth a shot to either reach out to your ESP or Barracuda’s support.